Turmeric Research

 I am happy with the deep orange colour of the roots and expect some good turmeric powder as a result of all this hard work.

-At present, I am actively seeking horses in the South-East Queensland (Australia) that have been diagnosed with a sarcoid.
-If you would like to participate in these trials, please send an email here > admin@turmericlife.com.au
+At present, I am actively seeking horses in South-East Queensland (Australia) that have been diagnosed with a sarcoid.
+If you would like to participate in these trials, please email support@turmericlife.com.au

-Click on the ‘Turmeric Sarcoid Trial’ below to read more about my up and coming sarcoid trial.
+Click on the “Turmeric Sarcoid Trial”below to read more about my Sarcoid Trial.

 Turmeric Sarcoid Trial